aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/syslog.md

 # Syslog
-Syslog is used as a standard to produce, forward and collect logs produced on a Linux instance, routers or network equipments.
-You can configure Log Hub to ingest syslogs.
+Syslog is a standard for message logging, and is widely used to generate, forward and collect logs produced on a Linux instance, routers or network equipment.
+You can configure Centralized Logging with OpenSearch to ingest syslog logs.

 !!! important "Important"

-    Please make sure your Syslog generator/sender's subnet is connected to Log Hub' **two** private subnets so that log can be ingested, you need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs.
+    Make sure your Syslog generator/sender's subnet is connected to Centralized Logging with OpenSearch' **two** private subnets so that logs can be ingested.
+You need to use VPC [Peering Connection][peering-connection] or [Transit Gateway][tgw] to connect these VPCs.

 ## Prerequisites
 {%